jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 On the Discovery team at Pluralsight, we're responsible for all aspects of our users' content exploration journey.
 Some use cases are satisfied by our [core search functionality](https://medium.com/data-science-and-machine-learning-at-pluralsight/an-overview-of-search-at-pluralsight-2fc82173600f), but others require suggesting topics or content to users that don't necessarily know what they're looking for.

-This is the realm of _recommender models_ - in this post, we'll examine building a recommender system on a popular open-source dataset.
+This is the realm of _recommender models_ -- in this post, we'll examine building a recommender system on a popular open-source dataset using the [LightFM](https://making.lyst.com/lightfm/docs/home.html) package.
 In [part II](/pages/projects/recommender-part-2), we'll take that recommendation model and build production-grade model serving infrastructure around it.
 Let's dive in!